 - Add the chicken and continue to stir.

-- With kitchen scissors, quickly cut the dried chilis into 1 cm. pieces directly into the pan. *Some people put them in whole, but I find that they don’t release any flavor whole.
+- With kitchen scissors, quickly cut the dried chilies into 1 cm. pieces directly into the pan. *Some people put them in whole, but I find that they don't release any flavor whole.

 - Season with oyster sauce, soy sauce, black soy sauce and stir until the chicken is done.

-- Toss in the green onions and stir for another minute or so.
+- Toss in the cashews and green onions and stir for another minute or so.
 Then, remove from heat and serve warm with rice.